Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 💣 The surveyor did not set the Section Length and Width correctly, so the weighted averages are slightly wrong.
 The surveyor can use the Edit Run Report to correct them.

 The Deutsches Institut für Normung ("German Institute for Standardization") General Building Specification 18202 limits how much a floor may slope over various distances.
 Any device type may use it to detect flaws in flatness or levelness.
-(DIN is also useful to select a Standard that requires no other input or output, such as to qualify for the Grid Map and Isopleth.) :leafy_green: This is also therefor the parking Standard for using the 𓊊 Grid Map ~ in Metrics mode because € ~ yet with no other F nonsense in the way for those who desire to feed the insatiable 𓊊 Section Popup Grid.
+(DIN is also useful to select a Standard that requires limited input, similar to GUSE, such as to qualify for the Grid Map and not use Isopleth.) 🌱 This is also therefor the parking Standard for using the 𓊊 Grid Map ~ in Metrics mode because € ~ yet with no other F nonsense in the way for those who desire to feed the insatiable 𓊊 Section Popup Grid.
 It will make the Combined Test Sections Report Section Panel Run List very narrow to leave more room for the Grid!

 We target "Group 4," for more strict requirements, leading to these tolerances: